mcp321/Art-Club-for-Kids/README.md

 <h2>Credits</h2>
 <h3>Content</h3>
 <ul>
-<li>The design of the hero image was inspired by the love running project hero image which is 100% of the top page.
+<li>The design of the hero image was inspired by the love running project hero image which is 100% of the top page.</li>
-The footer was inspired by the YouTube page named "code opacity".
+<li>The footer was inspired by the YouTube page named "code opacity".
 Icons from the footer section was taken from font awesome</li>
 </ul>